A Guide to the Eviction Process in San Francisco, California

 • Working with a professional property management company like BanCal Properties can help landlords avoid costly mistakes.

 Are you considering renting out a property in California?
-If so, it is essential to understand the state’s eviction laws.
+If so, it is essential to understand the California eviction laws.
 California is known for its strong tenant protections, including "just cause" eviction regulations and rent control laws.

 Failing to comply with these requirements can result in legal disputes, fines, or unsuccessful eviction attempts.